jinto/financial-time-series-prediction/Module4/README.md

 *Will be released after Module1*

 ## Goal
-1. Apply your own neural network models to actual cryptocurrency data
+- Learn how to implement your own neural network models with cryptocurrency data which includes bid/ask volumes, minute level prices and trading volumes

 ## Modules
 - M4.1
 - M4.2